 JD looked up to the others.
 "We came lookin' for ya guys.
 Good thing we did.
 Look, I'm gonna have to get these ropes around you.
 It's not going under your arm or anythin'.
 If I can get it around your legs, that should do the trick.
 You'll just kinda sit in it... like a saddle."

 When Ezra again tried to cover his eyes Nathan said, "JD, would ya help him with that?"

 JD grabbed a bandana out of his pocket.
 He wet it down with Ezra's canteen and did his best to clean up some of the blood.
 It was all over Ezra's face, in his eyes and everywhere.
 JD swallowed as he did what he could to clean up the worst of it.

-"Thank you, Mr. Dunne.
+"Thank you, JD.
 I must be quite unsightly at this moment," Ezra said resignedly.

-"You're fine," JD declared.
-"It's just see to see ya, is all."
+JD smirked.
+"I'm just glad to be seein' you at all."
 He decided to leave the wound alone.
 It wasn't bleeding any more, and he was afraid that if he tried to clean it, it would only start up again.
 He then bound the bandana around Ezra's eyes, finally freeing the gambler from the aggravation caused by the light.

 "You did use a clean piece of cloth for the blindfold, didn't you, Mr. Dunne?"
 Ezra asked hopefully.

 JD smiled sheepishly as he looked at the blood stained cloth and said, "Yeah, sure, Ezra."
 He figured that if the gambler didn't know, it wouldn't hurt anything.

 He worked the ropes around Ezra as Nathan had described, keeping the weight off of the gambler's shoulder.
 Ezra helped as much as he could, but he could hardly move his left leg at all, and groaned when JD moved it.